 Why Did My Stock Just Die?

-Positive economic news outweighed any other financial data that might present greater risk.
-Though your stock took a nosedive, don't panic.
+European ministers continued fixing their financial house giving encouragement to rattled markets.
+Although your stock took a nosedive, don't panic.
 First, let's see whether it had good reason to fall.
 Sometimes, panic-fueled drops can make excellent buying opportunities.
-Here are a couple of the latest cratered stocks that could provide a possibility for profit:
+Here's the latest crop of cratered stocks that could provide a possibility for profit.

 CAPS Rating (out of 5)